 Last week I was in Liberia, West Africa learning about how Right To Play levels the field for kids.
 The educational games were exciting, but the 40-degree heat and emotional rollercoaster of seeing the poverty around me made for deep sleeps.
 And very groggy mornings.
 Breakfast was ever-important and I went to the restaurant with high hopes after a night of wicked cold air conditioning.
 I didn’t understand the whole coffee drill.
 But it was explained.
 You boil the water.
 Rip open (good luck) the tiny packet of instant coffee and drink out of a cup and saucer.
 After three rounds I was ready to meet more smiling children.
 Compared with the atmosphere outside and lack of basic services, I grew to find comfort in the morning coffee routine, even if I didn’t enjoy the taste of the coffee.

 Flash forward a week and I am home.
 The cleanliness, smell and luxuries I had always taken for granted were heightened.
-And in a daze I received a courier at my office of one of the products in Canadian Tire’s new Destination Home Guide.
+And in a daze I received a courier at my office of one of the products at Canadian Tire.
 It was a Tassimo T47.
 It looked more advanced than the most sophisticated medical equipment in Liberia.
 And after the experiences I had just had, I was admittedly thinking that instant coffee rocked.
 Kind of.
 Well, not really.
 I had no idea how Vancouver had influenced my taste buds until I turned on the Tassimo.
 Wow.

 The connoisseur in me was geeking out on the barcode technology and ability to brew a custom strength (STRONG would suffice but I guess they must cater to tastes other than my own).
 You can remove the drip tray as well as the water reservoir for washing, and set the height of the tray to different levels.
 Just in case you want to use your grandmother’s demitasse cups.
 (I have extras if you need some).